drdrej/fabrique-model/README.md

 fabrique-model
 ==============

-model-extension used in fabrique to work with json-files.
+This module "fabrique-model" contains logic to handle queries on model, to manage moddel-files (json) and is used by fabrique-js to work with models.

+## Usage

+## License
+MIT

+var template = Handlebars.compile(source);